matrix-org/matrix-spec-proposals/specification/44_push_push_gw_api.rst

 HTTP Notification Protocol
 --------------------------

-This describes the format used by "http" pushers to send notifications of events.
+This describes the format used by "HTTP" pushers to send notifications of events.

 Notifications are sent as HTTP POST requests to the URL configured when the